 - Combine flour, baking soda baking powder and salt in a medium bowl and whisk to blend evenly.
 Add the dry ingredients to the butter mixture and fold it in by hand until mostly incorporated.

-- Crumble up the frozen raspberries and then fold them in gently until evenly distributed.
-If you mix it in too much, the whole dough will turn red instead of having streaks of red contrasting the lemon-colored dough, so have some restraint.
-The berries will get more distributed as you scoop the dough.
+- Crumble up the frozen raspberries and then fold them in just gently with a few strokes until distributed, but be careful not to over-mix.
+If you mix too much, the whole dough will turn red instead of having streaks of red contrasting the lemon-colored dough, so have some restraint.
+I find it best to use the spatula to lift dough from the bottom of the bowl and turn it over, then press down to make layers of dough and berries.
+The berries will continue to get distributed as you scoop the dough as well.
 Place the bowl in the fridge while you preheat the oven.

-- Preheat your oven to 350°F. Line 2 large baking sheets with parchment paper.
+- Preheat your oven to 350°F. Line two large cookie sheets with parchment paper.

-- Use a medium spring-loaded ice cream scoop or two large spoons to scoop mounds of dough onto parchment-lined baking sheets.
-Bake for 12-14 minutes until golden brown around the edges and golden on the top.
+- Use a medium 1.35-oz cookie scoop or two large spoons to scoop mounds of dough onto parchment-lined baking sheets.
+Bake for 12-14 minutes until lightly golden brown around the edges.
 Let them cool for a minute on the baking sheets and then transfer to a wire rack to finish cooling.

 christina.marsigliese